ifoxfoot/fqacalc/README.md

              allow_duplicates = FALSE)
 #> [1] 4.923077

-#transect cover mean c (duplicates allowed along a transect, unless in the same plot)
+#transect cover mean c (duplicates allowed, unless in the same plot)
 cover_mean_c(transect, key = "acronym", db = "michigan_2014",
              native = FALSE, cover_class = "percent_cover",
              allow_duplicates = TRUE, plot_id = "plot_id")
 #> Duplicate entries detected in the same plot.
 Duplicates in the same plot will be counted once.
 Cover values of duplicate species will be added together.
 #> [1] 6.394834

+#cover-weighted FQI
-#cover-weighted FQI (again, you can choose to allow duplicates or not depending on if species are in a plot or transect)
+#you can choose to allow duplicates depending on if species are in a single plot
 cover_FQI(transect, key = "acronym", db = "michigan_2014", native = FALSE,
           cover_class = "percent_cover",
           allow_duplicates = TRUE)